curl/curl/docs/libcurl/opts/CURLOPT_MIME_OPTIONS.md

 transitioned to use percent-encoding.
 This option allows one to address server-side applications that have not yet have been converted.

-As an example, consider field or file name *strangename"kind*.
+As an example, consider field or filename *strangename"kind*.
 When the containing multipart form is sent, this is normally transmitted as *strangename%22kind*.
 When this option is set, it is sent as *strangename"kind*.